csc-training/hip-programming/docs/07-multi-gpu.md

   `mpicxx/CC` and `hipcc`
     * Link object files in a separate step using `mpicxx/CC` or `hipcc`

-# MPI+HIP strategies

-1. One MPI process per node
-2. **One MPI process per GPU**
-3. Many MPI processes per GPU, only one uses it
-4. **Many MPI processes sharing a GPU**

-* 2 is recommended (also allows using 4)
-    * Typically results in most productive and least invasive implementation for an MPI program
-    * No need to implement GPU-GPU transfers explicitly (MPI handles all this)
-    * It is further possible to utilize remaining CPU cores with OpenMP (but this is not always worth the effort/increased complexity)

 # Selecting the correct GPU

 * Typically all processes on the node can access all GPUs of that node
-* The following implementation allows utilizing all GPUs using one or more processes per GPU
+* The following implementation allows utilizing all GPUs using one process per GPU
-    * Use CUDA MPS when launching more processes than GPUs

 ```cpp
 int deviceCount, nodeRank;